 Maggie MacDonnell (2009 - 2010)

-Maggie completed her Masters at the University of Toronto, where she focused on the role sport-based interventions are playing in international development.
+Maggie completed her Masters at the University of Toronto, where she focused on the role of sport-based interventions in international development.
 While studying, she worked on research for the International Working Group on Sport and Development.
 Maggie’s Masters research critically examined the use of sport as a tool in challenging and transforming gender relations in Tanzania.

 Country of origin

 Dr. Ann C. Macaulay, Inaugural Director, Participatory Research at McGill